mihaita-tinta/split-mate-poc/README.md

 - when payments are confirmed, the expense settles automatically
 - shares are hidden details of the expense and are not exposed in the api package
 - to avoid a database driven design, the jpa package implements the repositories.

+### payments
+- the api package has only input and output events: PaymentConfirmed and PaymentOpened